StopModReposts/Extension/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings

-# did you test it on any of the browsers
+# Did you test it on any of the browsers?
 - []chrome
 - []Firefox
 - []Opera